SkypLabs/wordpress-backup-data/README.rst

-If you have secured your WordPress blog with the `Yubikey OTP plugin <https://wordpress.org/plugins/yubikey-plugin/>`__, the *-O* option is made for you !
+If you have secured your WordPress blog with the `Yubikey OTP plugin <https://wordpress.org/plugins/yubikey-plugin/>`__, the *-O* option is made for you!
 By this way, you will be prompted to enter your OTP.

 With Docker